 SBI Fund Transfer

+SBI has made provision for account holders to transfer funds through various methods.
 An account holder can follow any of the following methods for transferring funds online:

 NEFT full form is National Electronic Funds Transfer.
 It is an electronic fund transfer service through which an account holder can transfer funds from the bank account to another account in SBI or any other bank account, make credit card payments, pay bills, etc.

-How does SBI NEFT Work?
+How does SBI NEFT Work

 NEFT Fund Transfer from SBI Account to another SBI Account